Natick Mall: 2006–2009 renovation and expansion

 In late 2006, the mall began a renovation and expansion project.
 Its image was re-branded, first by attempting to change its name to simply Natick.
 After resistance from the town, the mall was instead renamed the Natick Collection.
 The first phase saw the renovation of the existing facility and the addition of a new wing on the property's north-east end, on the site of the former Wonder Bread/Hostess factory.
 The expansion added two new anchors, Nordstrom and Neiman Marcus, and nearly 100 new stores to the mall.
 This phase was opened to the public on September 7, 2007, though some stores planned to open through the winter and following spring.
 Construction of a Crate & Barrel, a relocated California Pizza Kitchen, and an American Girl Boutique and Bistro began in April 2008, with an original completion time frame of early spring 2009.
 The southwest mall entrance was moved approximately 100 ft, placing it between Crate & Barrel and the California Pizza Kitchen, across from the northwest wing housing J. C. Penney.
 The new 30000 sqft Crate & Barrel facility replaced the original 10000 sqft store with a new one-level store (with two-story facade) that occupies parts of the original location.
 In October 2009, the second phase of the expansion, "The Promenade at Natick Collection", opened on the south-western section of the mall along Route 9; a Cheesecake Factory opened shortly after.
 The third phase, the construction of the condominiums, which originally had a projected completion of summer 2008, finished construction during spring 2009.
 The final phase is the proposed addition of a ten to twelve story luxury hotel adjacent to the new wing and across from J. C. Penney.
 Initial site work was completed in 2008.
 With the addition and the new eight-story parking facility, the Natick Collection became the twenty-third largest mall in the country, fourth largest on the east coast, and the largest in New England.

-The Great Recession negatively effected mall expansion.
+The Great Recession negatively affected mall expansion.
 By December 2008, condominium sales in Nouvelle at Natick were behind projections, with only 34 of the 215 units sold or under contract.
 Real estate agents in the Metrowest area stated that the prices of the units, ranging from $379,900 to over $1 million, combined with the timing of the opening of the facility have harmed sales.
 Several real estate agencies stated that the developer would have had to lower its prices for the units to attract consumers.
 Additionally, home sales in the Natick and Framingham area are traditionally oriented towards single family homes.
 On September 10, 2009, The Boston Globe reported that Nouvelle at Natick would auction off 42 of the 215 units, with bids starting as low as $160,000.